 This page describes the typical architecture scenarios we have identified when working with customers on implementing Auth0.

-These scenarios describe the different type of technology architectures you application may use, and how Auth0 can help for each of those
+These scenarios describe the different type of technology architectures your application may use, and how Auth0 can help for each of those.

 Single Sign-On for Regular Web Apps